guilhermesimoes/guilhermesimoes.github.io/_drafts/bundle-size-reduction.md

 - eliminate dependencies
 - remove duplicate dependencies
 - rewrite dependencies
+- read your dependencies' documentation.

+  one possible solution for that would be to wrap any logging in something like __OCELLUS_DEBUG__ and that way, using a bundler, we can set these kinds of variables to false in production builds and reduce the total bundle size.
+It’s what Sentry does: https://docs.sentry.io/platforms/javascript/guides/react/configuration/tree-shaking/#list-of-flags

 - implement tree-shaking https://webpack.js.org/guides/tree-shaking/
   - avoid `import * as Something`
   - do all your dependencies have "sideEffects": false?